Opal-teaching/firebase-simple-app/README.md

     }
 }
 ```
-Here the string `"asdjlkA_+asda=asfasdf^&"` is a randomly generated key from Firebase.
+Here, the string `asdjlkA_+asda=asfasdf^&` is a randomly generated key from Firebase.
 To obtain this key before or after pushing,
 we use:
 ```
 let ref = firebase.database().ref();